 The industrialization and its effects on society

-Before industrialization, things were made in small numbers, every piece handcrafted more or less the same, but still with differences in them, carrying the emotions and fingerprints of its creator as a result of its moment of creation.
-With the industrial revolution, the invention of steam-powered engines and mass production, this has mainly changed.
-Now let’s see the events that result in these changes and their effects on the history of design.
+Before industrialization, items were crafted in small quantities, each piece being more or less handcrafted with subtle differences, carrying the emotions and fingerprints of its creator from the moment of creation.
+The advent of the industrial revolution, marked by the invention of steam-powered engines and mass production, brought about significant changes.
+Now, let’s explore the events that led to these transformations and their impact on the history of design.

 A Watt steam engine from the beginning of industrialization